James L. Fisk: 1862 expedition

-His budget was relatively small; $5000 was deposited to his account and, at the end of his journey, he was expected to auction off his wagons, animals and other equipment to recoup as much as possible.
+Fisk's budget was relatively small; $5000 was deposited to his account and, at the end of his journey, he was expected to auction off his wagons, animals and other equipment to recoup as much as possible.
 A careless man where money was concerned, Fisk did not clear all of his incurred debts until years afterward.

 Fisk reached Saint Paul, Minnesota, on June 4 and placed an advertisement for emigrants in the Pioneer and Democrat.
 He secured the services of experienced guide Pierre Bottineau, who had guided the earlier Stevens Expedition of 1853.
 According to Nathaniel P. Langford, "E. H. Burritt was first assistant, the writer [Langford] second assistant and commissary, and Samuel R. Bond was secretary.
 Among the guards were "David E. Folsom, Patrick Doherty (Baptiste), Robert C. Knox, Patrick Bray, Cornelius Bray, Ard Godfrey, and many well-known pioneers of Montana."

 The party set out from St. Paul on June 16 and followed the same route Stevens had taken.
 They celebrated the Fourth of July at Fort Abercrombie, where Fisk found more emigrants waiting for him.
 A total of "117 men, 13 women, 53 wagons, 168 oxen, 17 cows, 13 saddle horses, 14 team horses, and 8 mules" were in Fisk's care when they departed on July 7.
 They reached what is now Wells County, North Dakota, on July 19, Fort Union on August 9, and their destination near Fort Benton in what is now Montana on September 5.
 Here, Fisk's duty ended, but as he had been instructed to sell his equipment at Walla Walla, he accompanied the emigrants further unofficially.
 Eighty-two people split off to prospect for gold at Prickly Pear Creek, while a smaller group continued on to the gold fields of the Salmon River, leaving only three wagons and 14 men to accompany Fisk to Walla Walla.

 Fisk returned to Washington and turned in his official report to the Adjutant General's office on February 17, 1863.
 After the Secretary of War presented it to Congress, five thousand copies were ordered printed.
 Minnesota Senators Morton S. Wilkinson and Henry Mower Rice and Representatives Cyrus Aldrich and William Windom applauded his success, and Fisk was authorized to lead a second expedition, with a somewhat larger budget.